plone/plone.testing/README.txt

 for a set of tests without losing isolation between those tests, test runs can often be sped up significantly.

+Layers also allow re-use of test fixtures and set-up/tear-down code.
+``plone.testing`` provides a number of useful (but optional) layers that manage test fixtures for common Zope testing scenarios, letting you focus on the actual test authoring.

 At the most basic, a layer is an object with the following methods and
 attributes:

 ``setUp()``
     Called by the test runner when the layer is to be set up.
-This is normally called exactly once during the test run.
+This is called exactly once for each layer used during a test run.
 ``tearDown()``
     Called by the test runner when the layer is to be down down.
-As with ``setUp()``, this is normally called exactly once during the test run.
+As with ``setUp()``, this is called exactly once for each layer.
 ``testSetUp()``
     Called immediately before each test case that uses the layer is executed.
 ``testTearDown()``